-Author of Article: Title of Page or Document: Title of Site: Grade The A Cuest Date Document was written: Date you visited the site: 13-5-2016 URL: How to put it all together: (Note: Use punctuation exactly as it is below.
+interface At there's Author of Article: Wykin was Title of Page or Document: Title of Site: Cracle The Louise Date Document was written: White Date Document was written: Date you visited the site: 1-15-2016 URL: How to put it all together: (Note: Use punctuation exactly as it is below.
 If some of the information is missing, just move on to the next item.
 Remember to indent all lines following the first line.
 Dates are written as day month year (10 Nov.
 2006).
 Last name, First name Initial.
 "Title of the page."
 Title of Entire Site or Larger Work.
 Updated.
 Date of access. <url homepage="" of="">.</url>